Fertility and leukaemia treatments

 Women: Your periods may stop during or for a few months after treatment.
 You may get hot flushes, a dry vagina or other symptoms of the menopause if the chemo affects your ovaries.

 Your periods may return to normal a few months after treatment.
-In general the younger you are, the more likely your regular periods will return and the more likely it is that you will still be able to have children.
+In general the younger you are, the more likely it is that your regular periods will return and that you will still be able to have children.
 For some women, their period does not return after treatment and you may enter menopause.

 Taking TKIs while pregnant has been linked to babies being born with abnormalities.
 Because people with CML will most likely need to take TKIs permanently it will affect any plans you had to start a family or have more children.